 A. There are many different types of qualifying disabilities, but the predominant factor is that the A. There are many different types of qualifying disabilities, but the predominant factor is that the disability must prevent the person from managing his or her affairs properly.
 A qualifying disability could be:

 A. A person does not need to have special qualifications in order to be granted guardianship of an adult who has been deemed disabled by the court.
 There are a few basic requirements, however.
 A person is considered qualified to serve as guardian if he or she:

 An appropriate agency or organization could also be appointed as guardian in certain cases.
 While special credentials are not needed to be a guardian, being a guardian is an important and complex role.
 Guardians are wise to retain qualified counsel to assist and guide them in their duties.

 A. Any person who knows about the disabled person’s need can file a petition for the appointment of the guardian.
 This means that you can certainly ask the court to appoint you as the guardian of your loved one.
 It is fully under the court’s discretion, however, to decide whether to grant your request.
 If multiple people are interested in being the person’s guardian, you might need to show that you are the best option.
 The court will make its determination based on the best interests of the disabled adult.
 It is also important to note that if you think a loved one needs help, but you do not want to be guardian yourself, you can still take action—an experienced attorney can help.

 A. If you have a loved one that you believe may benefit from guardianship, contact the offices of SBK Law Group.
 Call 630-427-4407 for a free, confidential consultation with a member of our team today.
-We represent clients in Downers Grove, Naperville, Wheaton, Cook County, Will County, DuPage County, Kane County, and the surrounding areas.
+We represent clients in Downers Grove, Naperville, Wheaton, DuPage County, Kane County, Kendall County, Will County, Cook County. and the surrounding areas.